Showrin/showrin/README.md

 Glad to see you here 😊 Hope you are doing good.

-#### I would like to introduce myself as a self taught 🎓 **Frontend Software Engineer** 💻 💻 💻
+### I would like to introduce myself as a self taught 🎓 `Frontend Software Engineer` 💻 💻 💻

 I always try to connect design with code and make something useful.
 And then I like to say, **"Hello World!
-I've made something for you"** 😌

-And I love to share my small bits of knowledge with the people to acquire the big one 🎉 🎉

-Having an open discussion on any tech topic with a cup of coffee ☕ is my all-time favorite 💜 💜 Wanna have a discussion with me?
-Let's connect
+I've made something for you"** 😌 And I love to **`share my small bits of knowledge`** with the people to acquire the big one 🎉 🎉 **`Having an open discussion on any tech topic with a cup of coffee`** ☕ is my all-time favorite 💜 💜 Wanna have a discussion with me?
+Let's connect 🚀 🚀 🚀

 <br>